Addison Fischer: Standards work

 From 1995 through 1999 he was a member of the Computer Systems Security and Privacy Advisory Board (since renamed the Information Security and Privacy Advisory Board), and was involved in issues ranging from privacy to cyber-warfare.

 He holds numerous U.S. and international patents.

 Conservation and environment

-In addition to business interests, he is actively involved in preserving for future generations our environment, natural resources, health, food supply, and freedom.

-In 2000, he organized acquisition of a substantial amount of sensitive primeval Costa Rican rainforest to prevent its destruction by timber and farming interests (www.LasAlturas.com).

-From 2003 through 2005 he was a member of the board of the Amazon Conservation Team, a private NGO that works in concert with indigenous South American tribes to protect their ancestral lands.
-He serves as a member of their Advisory Board.

-In 2005 he began supporting and working closely with Dr. Jane Goodall, and her worldwide conservation efforts.
+In 2005 he began working with Dr. Jane Goodall, and her worldwide conservation efforts.
 He has been a board member of the Jane Goodall Institute since 2008 and Vice-Chairman since 2011.

 In 2007 he assumed an Advisory Board role in EPIC, the Electronic Privacy Information Center.
 Has been a board member since 2011.

-In 2008 he founded, with Ms. Cindy Mercer, the not-for-profit Planet Heritage Foundation to provide additional focus on global ecological issues (including forests, oceans, wildlife, and climate), and various other social, health and economic issues.
-The foundation works by fostering collaboration among other NGOs and governments to tackle the very large issues.
-The Oceans/Five funding collaborative is one of these.

 In May 2009 he was elected as a director of the East West Institute which works to resolve and prevent international conflicts through non-governmental diplomatic channels.

 In April 2010, he supported oceanographer Sylvia Earle and the TED Conference's Mission Blue voyage.
 This brought together in the Galapagos Islands 100 influential world leaders to seek strategic solutions to restoring and protecting the ocean.
 It was aboard this voyage that Oceans 5 was created.